 Using the Fluent Forms partial form entry feature, you can run statistics and see if there’s a pattern where visitors leave off.
 If there is a pattern, then you can learn from it and make better forms.
 Besides, if you have the email field towards the beginning, you may even collect emails of leads to pursue.

-There’s also a resume form entry checkbox.
-By clicking this, you will allow your visitors to resume where they left off.
+There’s also a Save & Resume feature in Fluent Forms.
+Using this, you can allow your users to save and resume where they left off.

-Ninja Forms introduced this resume feature with the 3.0 update.
-By incorporating a Save field, you’ll provide a Save button for registered users.
+In Ninja Forms, you can provide a Save button for registered users.
 Users can benefit from it by coming back and choosing the save state they’d like to go back to.
 It even works for multiple saved states.

 Fluent Forms makes it easy by using the Signature Addon for Fluent Forms.
-This is an additional addon that users can purchase if they require eSignatures.
-For a nominal fee, users will obtain a ready input field, the Signature input field.
-Users can simply drag and drop it, and it will be ready to use.
+This is an additional add-on that users can purchase if they require eSignatures.
+For a nominal fee, users will obtain the Signature input field.

 Here’s what we have to say on the matter.
-If you have to do it through Zapier, why not go for the Fluent Forms single site license and save 278.6% since Fluent Forms offers Zapier with all the pro licenses?
-Or, you can buy Signature Addon for Fluent Forms single site license at $39, use it with Fluent Forms for free, and save 318.4%.
+If you have to do it through Zapier, why not go for the Fluent Forms Single Site License since Fluent Forms offers Zapier with all the pro licenses?
+Or, you can buy Signature Addon for Fluent Forms Single Site License at $39.
 You can save money and a lot of extra hassle!